Shopko: Chapter 11 and liquidation

 Several former Shopko locations have been repurposed.
-The former Shopko Hometowns in St Peter Minnesota and New Prague Minnesota have been converted to Hy-Vees.
-A former Shopko in Mankato, Minnesota is currently being converted into a mixed-use space intended to house a restaurant, indoor ice rink, and indoor event center.
+The former Shopko Hometowns in St Peter and New Prague, Minnesota have become Hy-Vee supermarkets.
+A former Shopko in Mankato, Minnesota was converted into a mixed-use space intended to house a restaurant, indoor ice rink, and indoor event center which opened in 2023.
+Several former locations were bought by Hy-Vee and converted into their Dollar Fresh Market subsidiary.

 Organization

 Shopko

-By the time it went out of business, the company operated 363 stores in 24 states including, but not limited to, California, Iowa, Idaho, Illinois, Indiana, Kansas, Kentucky, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, North Dakota, Ohio, Oregon, South Dakota, Utah, Washington, Wisconsin, and Wyoming.
+By the time it ceased operations, the company operated 363 stores in 24 states including, but not limited to, California, Iowa, Idaho, Illinois, Indiana, Kansas, Kentucky, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, North Dakota, Ohio, Oregon, South Dakota, Utah, Washington, Wisconsin, and Wyoming.
 Stores were typically placed in small to mid-sized communities.
 Most Shopko stores were located in strip malls, shopping malls, power centers, or freestanding locations.
 Shopko, with partnerships from Green Bay, Wisconsin-based Bellin Health and other local hospitals, also operated walk-in clinics inside its stores called FastCare.

 Past slogans include "Say hello to a good buy at ShopKo", "ShopKo discounts the price...not the quality.", "We won't be undersold.", "ShopKo: Discover for Yourself", "ShopKo - The Store for You.", "ShopKo - Your Lifestyle, Your Pricestyle.", "Shopko - Neat stuff, neat store." and "My life...my style...my store".
 Shopko's last slogan was "The Stuff that Counts", which was used from 2015 to 2019.
 The slogan for Shopko Express pharmacy was "Every day.
 On your way."

 Karen McDiarmid was Shopko's spokesperson in the 1980s and 1990s.

 Shopko sponsored the exhibition hall venue portion of the Brown County Veterans Memorial Arena/Resch Center complex, known as Shopko Hall.
 Unrelated to the bankruptcy in any case, Shopko Hall closed on April 28, 2019 with the BCVMA and was demolished, and was replaced with a new expo hall known as the Resch Expo.